8 Things You Can Add to Mop Water for Fresher-Smelling Floors (You Already Have at Least 3)

 Essential Oils

 However, some oils are not safe for pets, especially if added in large quantities.
 Pets walk on the wet floor and then lick their paws, ingesting the problem oils.
-Because the production of essential oils is not regulated, the ASCPA recommends avoiding the use of any essential oils if you have indoor pets.
+Because the production of essential oils is not regulated, the ASPCA recommends avoiding the use of any essential oils if you have indoor pets.

 Baking Soda

-These little tweaks make such a big difference — especially if you want your home to feel fresh without buying loads of products.
+These little tweaks make such a big difference—especially if you want your home to feel fresh without buying loads of products.

 If you want more simple cleaning tips like this, just reply and tell me what you struggle with most at home.
 I love helping you make life easier. 💛